code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-19-apache-kafka-download-installation.md

 You'll notice that the release page contains multiple versions of Scala for a specific Kafka release.
 This only matters if you are using Scala yourself.
 If not the case, go ahead and choose the highest supported version.
 At the moment of writing the latest stable release was [kafka_2.11-0.10.0.1.tgz](https://www.apache.org/dyn/closer.cgi?path=/kafka/0.10.0.1/kafka_2.11-0.10.0.1.tgz).

 Extract the gzipped TAR file, downloaded in the previous step.
 The extracted root directory should contain a number of files and subdirectories as shown below.
 From now on we will refer to this directory as: <var>[kafka_install_dir]</var>.

+> Make sure to extract to a directory path that does not contain spaces.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-kafka/apache-kafka-install-directory.png" alt="apache kafka install directory">